Gonzaga's offense stalls in second half, Saint Mary's holds GU to season-low five assists - Yahoo Sports

 "That's why they didn't have a lot of assists.
 That's kind of how we play."

 Gonzaga had a 3-minute, 28-second scoring drought as the Gaels rattled off eight consecutive points to take a 60-55 lead with 2:37 remaining.
-The Zags missed five straight shots during the Gaels' run and went 4 minutes and 45 seconds between field goals after Watson's jump hook with 6:51 left and Ben Gregg's putback at the 2:06 mark.
+The Zags missed five straight shots during the Gaels' run and went 4:45 between field goals after Watson's jump hook with 6:51 left and Ben Gregg's putback at the 2:06 mark.

 The Zags were efficient in the first half, hitting 14 of 23 2-point attempts (60.9%) but misfiring on 4 of 5 3-point attempts.
 GU had 34 points at the break.